 Subsequent classics included popular ones such as; The Old Curiosity Shop, Pickwick Papers and Nicholas Nickleby.
-With significant improvements to the building required, the theatre was demolished, and on (Boxing Day) on 26th December 1858 The New Adelphi was opened.
-The re-built theatre had a seating capacity of 1,500, with standing room for a further 500.
+With significant improvements to the building required, the building was demolished, and on (Boxing Day) on 26th December 1858 The New Adelphi was opened.
+The re-built venue had a seating capacity of 1,500, with standing room for a further 500.
 The interior was lit by a Stroud’s Patent Sun Lamp, which had a brilliant array of gas mantles passing light through a chandelier of cut-glass.

 A proposed redevelopment of Covent Garden by the Greater London Council in 1968 saw the theatre under threat, together with the Vaudeville, Garrick, Lyceum and Duchess theatres.
 A successful campaign by Equity, the Musicians’ Union, together with theatre owners under the banner of ‘Save London Theatres Campaign’, led to the scheme being abandoned.
 In 1993, Sir Andrew Lloyd Webber’s Really Useful Group purchased the theatre and entirely refurbished it prior to the opening of Lloyd Webber’s adaptation of Sunset Boulevard.

-In November 1997, the Adelphi became home to Chicago which became the theatre’s longest-running production during its 8 1/2 year run, which at the time, also made it the longest-running American musical in the history of the West End.
+In November 1997, the venue became home to Chicago which became the theatre’s longest-running production during its 8 1/2 year run, which at the time, also made it the longest-running American musical in the history of the West End.
 In April 2006, Chicago transferred to the Cambridge Theatre.
 Since then, the Adelphi Theatre has hosted major shows including Joseph and The Amazing Technicolor Dreamcoat, Evita, Love Never Dies, The Bodyguard, and in 2014 Made In Dagenham The Musical.